THGLab/IDPForge/README.md

 python sample_ldr.py weights/mdl.ckpt data/AF-P63027_ndr.npz test configs/sample.yml --nconf 100 --cuda
 ```
 One can set the `attention_chunk` to manage memory usage for long sequences (Inference on long disordered sequences may be limited by training sequence length).

+### Chemical shifts prediction and evaluating ensembles with X-EISD (optional)

+We use UCBShift for chemical shift prediction and can be installed at https://github.com/THGLab/CSpred.git.
+If you wish to use X-EISD for evaluation or reweighing with experimental data, please refer to https://github.com/THGLab/X-EISDv2.

 ## Citation
 ```bibtex